 Prepare a small terracotta or plastic pot with a succulent mix or well-draining soil.
 Poke a small hole in the center of the soil and gently place the stem of the succulent cutting in the hole, firming up the dirt around it.
 Ensure that the lowest leaf of the cutting is sitting slightly above the soil to avoid rot.

 Do not water the cutting after planting.
-Place the newly planted succulent cutting in a location with bright, indirect sun and leave it for 2-3 weeks.
+Place the newly planted succulent cutting in a location with bright, indirect sun and leave it for two or three weeks.

 Begin Watering Once Roots Sprout